 Anchor Foods HR manager Sandie Beaumont told HC Online this lack of perceived value is a hurdle HR professionals face when working to be seen as strategic partners.

-“One of the disappointing facts is that not all organisations value HR.
-When I was at the National HR Summit in Sydney, one of the statistics that was revealed was that 66% of CEOs do not see HR as a strategic partner.”
+“One of the disappointing facts is that not all organizations value HR.
+When I was at the National HR Summit in Sydney, one of the statistics that was revealed was that 66 per cent of CEOs do not see HR as a strategic partner.”

 She said her partnership with Anchor Foods CEO David Clapin is part of the minority culture where HR is valued.

 “Fortunately for me, truly successful CEOs like David surround themselves with really good people and they have experts in all areas of the business like finance, operations, logistics, business development and they also include HR.
 We have a right to be included as part of the strategic leadership team.”

 There are ways to set yourself on the path to a successful partnership and it starts with believing in yourself, said Beaumont.